-The second exception is very grey and many people fall into a common trap, lack of courtesy.
-This is fact the true essence of spam where people are continually bombarded with marketing emails.
-This where most spam reporting takes place.
+The second exception is very grey and many people fall into a common trap: lack of courtesy.
+This is in fact the true essence of spam where people are continually bombarded with marketing emails.
+This is where most spam reporting takes place.

-But the unsolicited emailing but new contacts or prospects from addresses collected via social media, directories, word of mouth, are not in the same category and should be treated very differently.
+But the unsolicited emailing of new contacts or prospects from addresses collected via social media, directories or word of mouth are not in the same category and should be treated very differently.
 The data protection officer needs to understand this.